Punktum-dk/epp-service-specification/README.md

 <a id="balance-and-prepaid-account"></a>

-### balance and Prepaid Account
+### Balance and Prepaid Account

-With the introduction of the registrar management, a prepaid model for registrars is also put in place.
+With the introduction of administrative model registrar management, a prepaid model for registrars is exchanging the previous invoice driven process and interaction.

 This mean that EPP commands relating to billable operations are evaluated in context of the registrar account and accounting is completed as part of the execution of the operation.